What is Trauma or a Traumatic Injury?

 A trauma center is a specialized hospital distinguished by the immediate availability of specialized personnel, equipment and services to treat the most severe and critical injuries.
 Local trauma care is a vital community service that saves lives and eliminates the need to fly critically injured patients to a distant trauma center.

-Excellent access for ground and air patient transport with adjacent heliport
+- Excellent access for patient transport with adjacent heliport

-A deep, historical, and ongoing commitment to high-quality comprehensive trauma care services to all residents of Monterey County
+- A deep, historical, and ongoing commitment to comprehensive trauma care services to all residents of Monterey County

 Trauma prevention is important, here are a few facts: